aleksy0000/TamagotchiOnSTM/GameDesignDocument/GameDesignDocument/Demonstration Video.md

 - As you can see, Spudman is joyfully prancing around the soil with a smooth animation and carefully though out sprite design.

 **Random Numbers Example 1/1**
 - Random numbers were used to determine the direction, and how far it is going to walk.
+**Code Quality & Comments 2/4**
 - {Show code for movement, and explain}

 **Gameplay Example 1/4 & HUD Example 1/1**